pgulb/voltage/README.md

 - burn damage deal damage to affected body part, each burn can spread to other part
 - paralyze as 20% chance to skip turn
 - curse lowers attack damage to 80%
+- nuclear fallout - damage to all body parts and sanity, more as environmental hazard